kuwv/python-argufy/docs/commands.md

 ## Overview

-The commands module takes a module as an argument and inspects it for
-functions.
-These functions are then used to populate CLI commands.
-It is
-different from the subcommands module in that the module isn't used to as a
+The commands module takes a module as an argument and inspects it for functions.
+The results are then used to populate CLI commands.
+It is different from the subcommands module in that the module name isn't used as a command itself.
-command itself.

-This command is usefull either for all-in-modules or a module that is holding
-functions that combine an applications parts into a CLI.
+This command is usefull either for all-in-modules or a module that is holding functions that combine an applications parts into a CLI.

 ## Convert Module to CLI